Marshall vs. Charlotte NCAA Football Odds, Plays and Insights | November 20, 2021

 - The 49ers have yet to cover the spread this season when underdogs by 14.5 points or more.

-- Charlotte's games this season have hit the over on four of 10 set point totals (40%).
+- Charlotte's games this year have eclipsed the over/under four times in 10 opportunities (40%).

 - The 49ers collect only 18.5 more yards per game (399.5) than the Thundering Herd give up (381.0).